How Buddhist Prayer Beads are Made?

 The Modern Way: How many of the Prayer Beads available online today are made.

-The Traditional Way of How Buddhist Prayer Beads are Made
+Video of How Monk Mala makes Buddhist Prayer Beads

-Monk Mala's Way Buddhist Prayer Beads are Made
+Monk Mala’s Way to Make Buddhist Prayer Beads and Mala

 Our beads are sourced from all over the country, such as the craft village Baan Tawai on the outskirts of Chiang Mai, Thailand.
 The beads are usually made from Teak or Tamarind wood.
 Stone and bone beads are sourced from similar small businesses from Burma, while our Guru beads from a Thai silversmith.
 These components are taken to the tassel maker, at Chiang Mai’s Doi Suthep Temple when they are assembled.

 This process is almost identical (only difference is, we sometimes add a distinctive silver guru bead), to the Mala’s available at the Temple and used by the Monks.